fparent/React-typescript-starter/readme.md

 ### building for production
 Use `yarn run build` in your project root to run a production build.

-Production builds compile & minify your assets into `/dist` for distribution and/or integration into whatever codebase you'll be using these assets in.
+Production builds compile & minify your assets into `/build` for distribution and/or integration into whatever codebase you'll be using these assets in.

 ```
 cd /path/to/repo
 yarn run build
 ```

-## features you may want to remove

-### Sass

-This project uses Sass, if you prefer Less or just plain old css you can remve it from the project.

-1. Change `test: /\.sass$/` in both `/webpack/webpack.config.prod.js` and `/webpack/webpack.config.dev.js` to `test: /\.css$/` or your choice of file extension.
-2. Remove `sass-loader` from both `/webpack/webpack.config.prod.js` and `/webpack/webpack.config.dev.js`
-3. Run `yarn remove node-sass sass-loader` dependency from `/package.json`

-## features you may want to customize

-### javascript linting

-This project uses [ESLint](http://eslint.org/) for Javascript (ES6) linting.
-The config (`/.eslintrc`) included out of the box is based on the create-react-app file.
-It is focused on warnings and do not include any plugins.
-I recommend modifying this to your liking.
-Check out [the official docs](http://eslint.org/docs/2.0.0/rules/) for more information.